-As far as painting a motorcycle goes, there are a couple of ways to go about it – a regular paint job, a DIY paint job, and a professional custom paint job, which by the way can be done by the riders themselves as well, if they prefer.
+As far as painting a motorcycle goes, there are a couple of ways to go about it – regular paint, DIY and professional custom fit, which by the way can be done by the riders themselves or from a paint shop.

 The cost involved in each method is different and in this article, we will provide you with all the information regarding the cost along with details of each of the three methods so that you have every bit of information in your hand before proceeding with the actual paint job.

 You can expect to get a good regular paint job done for between $300-$1,500.

 For regular motorcycle paintwork, it is completely disassembled and sanded.
 The new colour coat is applied and after that two coats of clear coat are applied to the colour coat to protect it from scratches and nicks.

 The price range for this kind of job varies from one shop to another depending on a number of factors including the original cost of your bike, its current condition, whether you have taken it in parts from different shops or somebody just slapped some paint over it ’cause they couldn’t be bothered about how it looked after that one unfortunate accident.

 A regular paint job in most cases is carried out by service station or garage mechanics, which means the job will be done by professionals.
 It costs a few hundred dollars but creates a lasting impression.
 However, the quality of paint used in this process is generally average.

 Cost of a DIY Paint Work for Motorcycles

 Expect to pay between $100-$500 depending on your skills at coming up with the desired paint job yourself.

 In the DIY painting method, you will need two colours which you will need to mix together to get the desired colour.
 Then, the motorcycle has to be sanded and all parts have to be painted separately with detail on each part of your bike.
 You can use leftover old paint to remodel the motorcycle.